maxharlow/reconcile/README.md

 #### `company-names-to-company-numbers`

 Use [OpenCorporates](https://opencorporates.com/) to look up a list of company names and find the most likely registration number for each.
+Note results do not include companies for which no match is found.
+Beware incorrect matches!
+Company names are terrible unique identifiers.

 Parameters:
-* `apiToken` (optional) An OpenCorporates API token.
+* `apiToken` An OpenCorporates API token.
 You are [limited to 500 requests per month](https://api.opencorporates.com/documentation/API-Reference#usage_limits) otherwise.
+Optional.
-* `jurisdiction` (optional) If all companies have the same jurisdiction you can specify it here instead of in a column.
+* `jurisdiction` If all companies have the same jurisdiction you can specify it here instead of in a column.
+Optional.
-* `companyNameField` (optional) Company name column.
+* `companyNameField` Company name column.
+Optional.
 Default is `"companyName"`.
-* `companyJurisdictionField` (optional) Jurisdiction code column, if any.
+* `companyJurisdictionField` Jurisdiction code column, if any.
+It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
+Optional.
 Default is `"companyJurisdiction"`.
+* `maximumResults` Maximum number of results to include for each name.
+Optional.
+Default is 1, maximum is 30, or 100 with an API token.

-Produces a CSV which adds:
+Produces a CSV including columns:
 * `companyJurisdiction`
 * `companyNumber`
 * `companyName`

-Jurisdiction codes should be given in [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
-Results do not include companies for which no match is found.
-Beware incorrect matches!
-Company names are terrible unique identifiers.

 <hr>